 - Carbon offsetting is like an existential pollution seesaw, cancelling out the CO2 emissions from one Bad Thing by doing a series of Good Things that remove/reduce the same amount of carbon from the atmosphere

-- We carbon offset our Super Green customers’ gas usage by reforesting and conserving vast areas of the Amazon, and working with our main offsetting partner, Renewable World, to bring innovative renewable energy technology to fuel-poor communities worldwide
+- We've carbon offset our Super Green customers’ gas usage in a few different ways over the years: in the beginning, we helped reforest and conserve vast areas of the Amazon, and now, we work with our main offsetting partner, Renewable World, to bring innovative renewable energy technology to fuel-poor communities worldwide

 - You can go Super Green for about the price of a latte (and without the 340g carbon footprint of one) each month